 - Keep head higher than the level of the heart.
 Sit up.

 - Lean slightly forward so the blood won’t drain in the back of the throat.

-- Using the thumb and index finger, pinch all the soft parts of the nose or place a cotton ball soaked with Afrin, Neo-Synephrine, or Dura-Vent spray into the nostril and apply preassure.
+- Using the thumb and index finger, pinch all the soft parts of the nose or place a cotton ball soaked with Afrin, Neo-Synephrine, or Dura-Vent spray into the nostril and apply pressure.
 The area where pressure should be applied is located between the end of the nose and the hard, bony ridge that forms the bridge of the nose.
 Do not pack the inside of the nose with gauze or cotton.

 - Apply ice—crushed in a plastic bag or washcloth—to nose and cheeks.

-- Hold the position for five minutes.
+Hold the position for five minutes.
 If it’s still bleeding, hold it again for an additional 10 minutes.

-What is a posterior nosebleed?
+What is a Posterior Nosebleed?

-More rarely, a nosebleed can begin high and deep within the nose and flow down the back of the mouth and throat even if the patient is sitting or standing
+More rarely, a nosebleed can begin high and deep within the nose and flow down the back of the mouth and throat even if the patient is sitting or standing.

 Obviously, when lying down, even anterior (front of nasal cavity) nosebleeds may seem to flow toward the back of the throat especially if coughing or blowing the nose.
 It is important to try to make the distinction between the anterior and posterior nosebleed, since posterior nosebleeds are often more severe and almost always require a physician’s care.
-Posterior nosebleeds are more likely to occur in older people, persons with high blood pressure, and in cases of injury to the nose or face
+Posterior nosebleeds are more likely to occur in older people, persons with high blood pressure, and in cases of injury to the nose or face.

-What are the causes of recurring nosebleeds?
+What are the Causes of Recurring Nosebleeds?